 Snowdonia Hawkweed Facts

-- The small, rather lovely, and somewhat mysterious Snowdonia Hawkweed easily ranks as one of the rarest plants in the world.
+- The small, quite lovely, and somewhat mysterious Snowdonia Hawkweed easily ranks as one of the rarest plants in the world.
+The remarkable species also goes by the difficult to pronounce scientific name of the Heiracium snowdoniense.
+But, by either term, it’s a truly incredible work of Nature.

-- Scientists first described the plant in 1880.
+- Firstly, it represents a relatively recent discovery.
+That’s becasue scientists first described the small plant in the year 1880.
 Then, despite numerous expeditions in the intervening decades, the attractive species seemed to disappear sometime prior to 1953.
-Had it become extinct?
+As a result, most researchers believed it to be extinct.

 Snowdonia Hawkweed Physical Description

-The Snowdonia Hawkweed is a rather small perennial plant species.
-In fact, the plant typically attains a height of only about 12 in (30 cm).
+Although the Snowdonia Hawkweed constitutes an incredible species for many reasons, physical size isn’t among them.
+That’s because the extraordinarily rare Angiosperm remains a comparatively small perennial plant species.
+In point of fact, the otherwise remarkable plant typically attains a height measuring only about 12 in (30 cm).

-The flowers also display as a bright golden yellow in color and are produced at the ends of long, delicate stems, often growing in small clusters.
+This marvel of Nature also possesses a visual charm.
+That occurs partly due to the fact that its flowers wonderfully display as a bright golden yellow in color.
+Furthermore, it produces these at the ends of long, delicate stems.
+These further grow in small clusters.
 Each stem also possesses a small rosette of elongated leaves growing at the base.

 - Kingdom: Plantae